slotopol/server/helper/readme.md

   - [13, 11, 13, 12, 6, 4, 12, 3, 2, 5, 12, 10, 7, 12, 8, 1, 9, 12, 8, 9, 12, 4, 3, 12, 2, 5, 12, 10, 7, 13, 12, 6]

 ```

+## Automation

+In some cases, it's possible to automate the generation of reel sets.
+To do this, the Lua script must contain the `reelgen` function, which returns the reel for the specified number.
+Then, you can use one of the scripts in `helper/cmd`.